 Benefits of the I am Amsterdam card

-• Unlimited travel around Amsterdam (metro, buses, trams, ferries)
+- Unlimited travel around Amsterdam (metro, buses, trams, ferries)

-• Free entry to more than 70 museums and attractions in the city, including the Rijksmuseum, Van Gogh Museum, Nemo Science Museum, ARTIS Royal Zoo, Zaanse Schans Windmills, Moco Museum, A´DAM Lookout and Rembrandt House.
+- Free entry to more than 70 museums and attractions in the city, including the Rijksmuseum, Van Gogh Museum, Nemo Science Museum, ARTIS Royal Zoo, Zaanse Schans Windmills, Moco Museum, A´DAM Lookout and Rembrandt House.

-• Discount to a number of other places in Amsterdam, such as the Heineken Experience.
+- Discount to a number of other places in Amsterdam, such as the Heineken Experience.

-• Free one-hour canal cruise
+- Free one-hour canal cruise

-• Free bike rental for 24 hours
+- Free bike rental for 24 hours

 Another option to save in Amsterdam is a tourist card Amsterdam Pass which offers other benefits.
 The necessary information and card comparison can be found in my separate article .

-Amsterdam with children: MAP
+Things to do in Amsterdam with kids: MAP

 More information about Amsterdam